Nenkai/gt-modding-hub/docs/formats/abstract.md

 ### Mapping

-When a file is opened, the buffer that serves for reading the file is often the structure itself that stays in memory.
+When a file is opened, **the buffer that serves for reading the file is often the structure itself that stays in memory**.
 Offsets are therefore rewritten into memory addresses to each part of the structure.
 They call this process *mapping*.
 It is similar to [pointer swizzling](https://en.wikipedia.org/wiki/Pointer_swizzling).

 This process happens immediately after the file was opened, for each single structure containing offsets.